Sunflire/Telegram-chat-listener-1.0/README.md

 I am not responsible for any harm to anyone or anything that this code may cause.

+# What can this code do?
+This bot was created with the purpose of creating a backup copy of a group chat in a telegram bot.

+What can this bot save?
+Currently v1.1 the bot can save current extensions:

+- Text messages
+- Voice messages
+- Images

 # How to use?

 Set your bot token, group chat ID and user ID to send here